 Segment your audience

-Segmentation is a key to the success of your re-engagement campaign.
+Segmentation is your key to the success of your re-engagement campaign.
 You will need to dive deep into your data, analyze the previous activity of your subscribers.
 Look into those that haven’t opened any email from you in the last x days or months.
-It is often recommended to mark recipients as inactive after 30 to 60 days after the last time that they’ve opened an email.
+Experts often recommend marking recipients as inactive if they haven’t opened an email in the last 30 to 60 days.
 However, this will vary from the type of business that you provide, and your email marketing frequency.
 Group your audience by their lack of activity and other significant factors that will allow you to personalize your content.

 Clean your email list